Riyaq/Mysql-hackerrank/CTE/1 Theory.md

 ------------------------------------------------------------------------------------
-6. Can a CTE be referenced multiple times in a query?
+6. Can a CTE be referenced multiple times in a query?<br>
 Answer: Yes, that's one of the main advantages of CTEs over subqueries.
 You can reuse a CTE multiple times, improving readability and performance (in some databases with proper optimization).
 ------------------------------------------------------------------------------------
-7. How do you improve performance using CTE?
+7. How do you improve performance using CTE?<br>
 Answer:

 By breaking complex queries into readable parts.